vinceskahan/v5wiki/pip-install-strategies.md

 ### Advantages

-- Simple install, resulting in a simple state to understand: everything is in one, well-known location.
+- Simple install, resulting in a state that is simple to understand: everything is in one, well-known location.
 - Installs system-wide, so any user, including root, has access to it.

 ### Disadvantages